 It consists of alternating longer sleep times (PTF period) and short acquisition attempts (maximum duration defined by MAX_SEARCH_TIME).
 If a position fix could not be obtained during MAX_SEARCH_TIME, the module goes to hibernate for a time defined by MAX_OFF_TIME, before waking up and trying again.
-During sleep time, a new acquisition attempt can be requested by triggering a high and then a low level on the ON_OFF pin.
-Figure 10 shows a diagram of Push To Fix current consumption profile.
+During sleep time, a new acquisition attempt can be requested by triggering the ON_OFF pin.

+Figure 9 shows a diagram of Push To Fix current consumption profile.